Profile

 Even after adjustment for factors related to socioeconomic differences, disparities in rates of heart disease and its risk factors persist, Dr. Lewis says.
 Nearly half of all black adults have some form of cardiovascular disease, compared with about one-third of all white adults.

 Just as you can’t control your age, sex and race, you can’t control your family history.
-So, it’s even more important to treat and control any other modifiable risk factors you have.
+So, it’s important to treat and control any other modifiable risk factors you have.
 We’ll discuss that another time soon.